-There may be risks associated with us becoming public through a "reverse merger."
-Securities analysts of major brokerage firms may not provide coverage of us since there is no incentive to brokerage firms to recommend the purchase of our common stock.
-No assurance can be given that brokerage firms will, in the future, want to conduct any secondary offerings on our behalf.
+There may be risks associated with us becoming public through a "reverse merger" with a shell company.
+Although the shell company did not have recent or past operations or assets and we performed a due diligence review of the shell company, there can be no assurance that we will not be exposed to undisclosed liabilities resulting from the prior operations of the shell company.
+Securities analysts of major brokerage firms and securities institutions may also not provide coverage of us because there were no broker-dealers who sold our stock in a public offering that would be incentivized to follow or recommend the purchase of our common stock.
+The absence of such research coverage could limit investor interest in our common stock, resulting in decreased liquidity.
+No assurance can be given that established brokerage firms will, in the future, want to cover our securities or conduct any secondary offerings or other financings on our behalf.

-Our stock price may be volatile.
+Our stock price may be volatile after this offering, which could result in substantial losses for investors.